liscovich/functional-specs/popper_functional_specs.md

 ###Start at the frontier

 Begin running experiments right away.
-Browse the Experiment Library to find the best existing experiments.
+Browse the Experiments Library to find the best existing experiments.
 Share, discuss, and collaborate on best-practice experiment design effortlessly with a community of professionals.
 Retrieve the entire experiment protocol for any publicly available experiment 24/7 from our servers.
 Best of all, replicating an experiment only requires three clicks.

 Popper relies on frontier technology, which means that it improves daily.